All GLP-1 medications from licensed 503A pharmacies Browse Products

 Why is compounded semaglutide cheaper?

-Compounded medications do not carry the costs associated with large-scale clinical trials, FDA approval processes, extensive marketing budgets, or brand premiums.
+Compounded medications don't carry the costs associated with large-scale clinical trials, FDA approval processes, extensive marketing budgets, or brand premiums.
 Compounding pharmacies also operate with lower overhead than major pharmaceutical manufacturers.
 These savings are passed on to patients.

 Can my doctor switch me from brand-name to compounded semaglutide?

 A licensed provider can prescribe compounded semaglutide based on your individual medical evaluation.
-If you are currently on a brand-name product and considering a switch, discuss it with your provider.
+If you're currently on a brand-name product and considering a switch, discuss it with your provider.
 They can help you transition safely and ensure your dosing is appropriate. to explore your options.

 Start your plan Today